icerpc/icerpc-csharp/README.md

 dictionary and custom.

 The [custom type][custom-type] allows you to send any C# type you wish through Slice, in keeping with IceRPC's mantra of modularity and extensibility.
-You just need to provide methods to encode and decode instances of this type into/from bytes.
+You just need to provide methods to encode and decode instances of this type.

 ## Ice interop